caltechlibrary/or2018-building-at-the-edges/building-software-at-the-edges.md

 # [datatools](https://caltechlibrary.github.io/datatools/)

-Lots of command line tools...
+Some of the command line tools...

 + csv2json, csvcleaner, csv2mdtable, csvfind, csvjoin, csv2xlsx
-+ jsonjoin, jsonmunge, jsonrange (for iterating over JSON structures by value or key)
++ jsoncols, jsonjoin, jsonmunge, jsonrange (for iterating over JSON structures by value or key)
-+ string (various common string operations that are inconvenient at times in Bash)
-+ reldate (for calculating a relative date, e.g. -3 weeks ago)
 + xlsx2csv, xlsx2json for extracting sheets from an XLSX Workbook file

 Combining these with Unix work horses like *cURL*, *sed*, and *grep*